healthchecks/healthchecks/templates/docs/monitoring_cron_jobs.md

 before declaring it as down.
 Set Grace Time to be above the expected duration of your cron job.

-For example, let's say the cron job starts at 14:00 every day, and takes between 15 and 25 minutes to complete.
+For example, let's say the cron job starts at 14:00 every day and takes between 15 and 25 minutes to complete.
 The grace time is set to 30 minutes.
 In this scenario, SITE_NAME will expect a ping to arrive at 14:00, but will not send any alerts yet.
 If there is no ping by 14:30, it will declare the job failed and